adamwong246/testeranto/README.md

 ### the good parts

-Testeranto can test any statefull typescript, from individual classes to entire services, with the given-when-then format that we all know and love, and all without any dependencies- testeranto.ts is comprised entirely of <700 lines of typescript.
+Testeranto can test any statefull typescript, from individual classes to entire services, with the common given-when-then lingua-franca.

+Testeranto.ts is comprised entirely of <1000 lines of typescript, with only 1 dependency (lodash).

 ### the bad parts